jamieboyd/ELEX1215/README.md

-# ELEC2015
+# ELEX1215
-Circuit Simulator files for BCIT 2015
+Circuit Simulator files for BCIT ELEX 1215
+The infamous Lab 5